cal-itp/data-infra/docs/publishing/sections/2_static_files.md

 ```

 ## Publishing Reports
 Reports can be shared as HTML webpages or PDFs.
+Standalone HTML pages tend
+to be self-contained and can be sent via email or similar.

 A Jupyter Notebook can be converted to HTML with: